-Some of the agencies outside the installation that can also help are:
+Some of the agencies outside of the military installations that can also help are:

-- The Department of Veterans Affairs (VA), Vet Centers - Military OneSource - Military and Veteran Service Organizations (MSO/VSO)

-For further information go to: https://veterans.house.gov/resources-for-veterans/veterans-service-organizations.htm
+- The Department of Veterans Affairs (VA), Vet Centers - Military OneSource - Military and Veteran Service Organizations (MSO/VSO) - For further information go to: veterans.house.gov/.
+Select Resources Veterans Service Organizations

-VA Vet Centers were established by Congress for the provision of readjustment counseling as a resource available to you, and your family after separating from the military.
-Be aware, VA Vet Centers are not the same as VA Medical Centers, which are staffed with professionals experienced and trained in providing mental health and readjustment counseling to Veterans.
-For more information go to: www.vetcenter.gov.
+VA Vet Centers were established by Congress for the provision of readjustment counseling as a resource available to you and your family during and after your military service.
+VA Vet Centers are staffed with professionals, many of whom are Veterans, and are experienced and trained in providing mental health and readjustment counseling to Veterans, active duty Service members, and their families.
+Vet Centers are separate from VA Medical Centers and staff maintain the strictest levels of confidentiality.
+No information will be released to any person or agency without the written consent from the Veteran or Service Member, except in circumstances averting a crisis.
+For information go to: www.vetcenter.va.gov.

 Military OneSource is a Department of Defense-funded information, referral and assistance program.
 Confidential services are provided worldwide through the call center and website 24 hours a day, 7 days a week, at no cost to eligible users.
+Transitioning Service members and their families can access Military OneSource services up to 365 days post-separation or retirement.
 Masters-level consultants and counselors provide support for a wide range of topics, such as:

 - Financial Counseling and Tax Filing

 - Non-medical Counseling

 - Spouse Education and Career Opportunities

 - Relocation

 - Health and Wellness Coaching

-- Adult Disability and Elder Care
+- · Adult Disability and Elder Care

 - Education

 - Peer-to-Peer Support

 - Adoption

 - Special Needs

 - Document Translation

 - Language Interpretation Services

 - Wounded Warrior and Caregivers

+- Building Healthy Relationships